 - Open the options menu by going to Tools > Options.

-- Make certain your network card is selected under Network Adapter, set the IP Address Range you want the devices to be assigned to, and then click on “Enable Auto Assignment” to select that range.
+- Manually set the IP Address Range you want the devices to be assigned to (in this example the range from 192.168.1.1 to 109 was defined, the PC had been assigned .110 previously), and then click on “Enable Auto Assignment” to apply that range.
 Click “OK”.

-- This tells Disco the range of IP addresses you'd like to restrict your devices to; Disco then auto-assigns IP addresses from the pool of addresses that lie within that range.
+- This tells Disco the range of IP addresses you'd like to put your devices in; Disco then auto-assigns IP addresses from the pool of addresses that lie within that range.
+Devices will keep this address until power cycled.
+Devices which have previously gotten an IP address (possibly in a different range) will not take a new IP address until power cycled.

 All units connected to the CobraNet network should appear in the CobraNet Disco window.
 If not, Click View > Refresh.
 Each line shows each individual unit, an IP address, MAC address and current firmware version.